kciurleo/AGN/README.md

 `download_obsid.sh` downloads data with a 5m wait in between downloads for a list of Chandra obsids, given a list of obsids and start/finish indices.

+`download_SDSS.sh` downloads associated SDSS spectra, trying for a full download first before looking for the legacy spectra.
+It currently doesn't work and creates an index of the entire SDSS archive; will need to rewrite.
+Do not run, and if index.html ends up staying opened, restarting the computer should work.

 `move_dir.sh` and `move_dir_multiple.sh` take in a file with obsid names, then move them from one directory to another, given they exist.
 The latter checks multiple directories for the given obsid names.

-`xmm_post.sh` makes an asynchronous request to the XMM EPIC catalogue with the query in a given text file.
+`post_async.sh` makes an asynchronous request to a catalogue with the query in a given text file; initially set up for the XMM EPIC catalogue, and should in theory work for eROSITA, but currently doesn't.

 ### csvs
 `CSC2.1p_OIR_SDSSspecmatch` is the [Chandra CSC2.1 Crossmatch](https://cxc.cfa.harvard.edu/csc/csc_crossmatches.html), downloaded as csv from linked.